 First, this is not sufficient to prevent accretion (Soker 2005; Akashi \& Soker 2010).
 Second, close to the secondary star the clumps enter the acceleration zone of the secondary wind.
+In this region the ram pressure of the secondary wind is lower. \item A higher mass loss rate into the primary wind will increase the accretion rate and its duration.
+Groh et al. (2012) take a three times higher primary mass loss rate, and a somewhat lower velocity, $\dot M_1=8.5 \times 10^{-4} M_\odot \yr^{-1}$ and $v_1=420 \km \s^{-1}$, (compared with our values of $\dot M_1=3 \times 10^{-4} M_\odot \yr^{-1}$ and $v_1=500 \km \s^{-1}$).
+These values increase the primary wind density at each radius by a factor of $\sim 3$, hence facilitate accretion.
+If, on the other hand, the primary wind density decreases (e.g., Mehner et al. 2010), then accretion might occur, but it will last for a shorter time (Kashi \& Soker 2009b). \end{enumerate}

-In this region the ram pressure of the secondary wind is lower. \end{enumerate} Over all, we estimate that the two contradicting effects, of radiation pressure and lower wind's ram pressure, ensure that we are not in error in deducing the accretion process while neglecting the radiation pressure of he secondary star.
+Over all, we estimate that the two contradicting effects, of radiation pressure and lower wind's ram pressure, ensure that we are not in error in deducing the accretion process while neglecting the radiation pressure of he secondary star.

 Now that the accretion process explanation for the several weeks long X-ray deep decline is established, the community should look for additional effects the accretion process has on other emission and absorption lines and continuum bands across periastron passage.
 In addition, higher resolution codes should resolve the accretion process and study the shut-off process of the secondary wind by the accreted mass.
 This is the subject of a forthcoming paper.